golerme/golerme/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Guilherme!
+  Hi 👋, I am Guilherme!
 A passionate Data Science student from Brazil.

-  - 🌱 I’m currently studying Data Science.
+  - 🌱 I am currently studying Data Science.

   - 🔭 I am looking for a job opportunity.
 My dream is to one day work with AI.
 </p>